AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/configure-approval-milestone-processes/establish-approval-settings.md

 ---
-title: Configure global approval settings
+title: Configure Global Approval Settings
 user-type: administrator
 product-area: system-administration;projects
 navigation-topic: configure-approval-and-milestone-processes
 description: As an Adobe Workfront administrator, you can determine the global settings for approval processes in Workfront.
 These settings impact all work item approval processes in your system.
-author: Alina, Caroline
+author: Alina, Lisa
 feature: System Setup and Administration
 role: Admin
 exl-id: 2fb0c647-bb6d-46d0-a985-6ab820b4a7f2